indra-labs/indra/docs/formats.md

 | 4 | Magic | Sentinel marker for beginning/end of messages |
 | 33 | RelayID | Public identity key of relay to forward this message to |

 The number one task of Indranet relays is to accept a message, and forward it to another relay.
+They do this only under the proviso that there is a session that has been established and paid for using the [Session](#session)

-The Indra protocol is [connectionless](https://en.wikipedia.org/wiki/Connectionless_communication) because relays do not participate in making routing decisions.
+The Indra protocol is [connectionless](https://en.wikipedia.org/wiki/Connectionless_communication) because relays do not participate in making routing decisions, and thus also the low level network transport used does not have a handshake for the base case of relaying a message according to instructions in the decrypted part at the head of the message.

-However, because it is necessary to enable arbitrary delay instructions, and because it can happen that clients are out of date with the state of the network, and such problems as congestion, network and software failure, and the changing of IP addresses, the forward needs to contain one primary data element, which is the identity public key of the relay.

-Relays must keep a database of metadata about relays that provides them with a mapping between these public identity keys and the current IP addresses that can be used to reach it.

 ### Crypt